lundas/EkosExport/README.md

 software used by craft beverage makers to streamline inventory, production, sales, and accounting.

-Though Ekos is a favorite among many for its user-friendly production UI, its lack of API endpoints and webhook functionality creates substantial difficulties when trying to integrate it into a modern technology stack.
+Though Ekos is a favorite among many craft breweries for its user-friendly production UI, its lack of API endpoints and webhook functionality creates substantial difficulties when trying to integrate it into a modern technology stack.